 - Increase your market share by targeting product sectors you previously had no access to.

-But is it that easy to just start a collab?
+But is it that easy to just start a coffee collab?

 No. For small brands in particular, relationships can take time to build.